tajbasra/data_visualisation_project_submission/README.md

 After removing the redundant datapoints, the remaining feedback was based on the index2.html visualisation.

 Feedback from the next two people was focussed around a similar theme, that the graph was an oversimplified summary, and that the spread of returns should be given in order to display the range of returns that could be achieved.
-Including the maximum and minimum value for each year was a good middle ground between the overly busy scatter plot and the oversimplified mean returns graph.
+Including the maximum and minimum value for each year was a good middle ground between the overly busy scatter plot and the oversimplified median returns graph.
 This would clearly display a reduced spread in returns over time, as well as giving a more complete picture of potential returns.

-Index_final.html gives the min, max and mean returns.
+Index_final.html gives the min, max and median returns.

 ## Resources